 Taxis & Vintage Cars

 All vehicles in the modern state fleet are air-conditioned and in general pretty comfortable.
 On the other hand, most of the private taxis are the classic US cars from before the revolution, which Cuba is famous for.
 They are operated under special license that allow the drivers to offer their services to foreign visitors.
-If you want to take a stylish trip in one of the vintage cabs you should look out for a GRANCAR sticker, that typically you can find in the front doors.
+If you want to take a stylish trip in one of the vintage cabs, you should look out for a GRANCAR sticker, that is typically located at the doors.

 Short distance rides